 Finally, don’t despair.
 The main thing that will be required from you is patience.
 Solving your mouse problem can take time, but as you’ve seen, several effective ways exist.

 And as we’ve learned, mice are smart – but not too smart!

 Are mice smart enough to avoid traps?
 Yes and no. No, they do not know these are traps, but they may avoid them if the trap is new or contains a scent from you, a dead mouse, or a predator.

 That doesn’t mean you will not be able to catch mice with a new trap.
 It just means it may take a bit longer.
 I mentioned before in this post patience is key when trying to catch mice.
 If you use the correct bait and place the traps in the right places, you will catch them.

 Pest control isn’t easy, but once you know the basics, you can do it yourself.

-Having said that, if you are overwhelmed by mice or other pests, please contact a pest control company to help.
+If you are overwhelmed by mice or other pests, please contact a pest control company to help.
 That is what they are for.